 Kevin Kelly basically reinforces what Tien Tzuo says in his book Subscribed.
 He’s talking about the fact that all major companies are shifting their strategy from selling to serving – building relationships with their clients.

 People will rarely purchase cars in the future – the actual vehicle – they’ll simply use transportation services, like Uber or Lyft.

 “We are moving away from the world of fixed nouns and toward a world of fluid verbs.
 In the next 30 years we will continue to take solid things—an automobile, a shoe—and turn them into intangible verbs.”
 Kevin Kelly

 If you’re planning to start a company of some sort, don’t aim to sell goods.
 Your main focus should be to build a strong bridge between you and your desired customer.
 To create a process of some sort that will offer ongoing benefits.
 In the new era, smart processes (imagine Uber and Spotify) will outwit single products.

 Lesson #2: Everything in The World Requires Maintenance

 You just purchased a new laptop?
 Don’t get too attached to it.
 You’ll most probably replace it after a year or two.
-The same applies to everything in the world.
+The same applies to everything else in the world.

 The reason we constantly upgrade our gear is twofold: First, because we want to look cool in the eyes of others – that’s the psychological reason.
 Second, because stuff break and get outdated really, really fast.
 Especially nowadays.

 But this applies to everything around, not just stuff, but people too.
 It’s strange to say it, but your relationship with others also requires maintenance.
-What about your business?
-Same.

 You need to keep in touch with your friends – including your spouse – if you want to have a strong relationship with them and still have someone to call when your car breaks.